thesps/GlobalCorrelator/README.md

 TODO:
- * Implementation in the EMP framework is pending
+ * Implementation in the EMP framework is not tested